-Among the greatest contributors to these great differences is the Continental Divide which runs from north to south right at the center of the wilderness.
-Which side you are of the Continental Divide you find yourself in will determine what weather you’ll likely experience during your visit.
+Among the greatest contributors to these great differences is the Continental Divide, which runs from north to south right at the center of the wilderness.
+Which side of the Continental Divide you find yourself on will determine what weather you’ll likely experience during your visit.

 The large size of this wilderness and the range of environments also means that wildlife in the wilderness is not only abundant but also highly diverse.
 Typical elk, moose, and bighorn sheep all call the Rocky Mountain National Park Wilderness their homes, but so do many predatory animals such as mountain lions.

 Anglers are also in luck as several headwaters of important rivers can be found within the wilderness, all stocked with lovely fish.
 With such a huge region to explore, the Rocky Mountain National Park Wilderness will surely have something to be enjoyed by everyone.

 View more RMNP articles